astral-sh/uv/README.md

 as existing tools, including `-r requirements.txt`, `-c constraints.txt`, `-e .` (for editable installs), `--index-url`, and more.

-## Roadmap

-Puffin is an extremely fast Python package resolver and installer, designed as a drop-in replacement for `pip` and `pip-tools` (`pip-compile` and `pip-sync`).

-Puffin is not a complete package manager.
-Instead, it represents an intermediary goal in our pursuit of a "Cargo for Python": a Python package and project manager that is extremely fast, reliable, and easy to use — a single tool capable of unifying not only `pip` and `pip-tools`, but also `pipx`, `virtualenv`, `tox`, `setuptools`, `poetry`, `pyenv`, `rye`, and more.

-In the future, Puffin will be used as the foundation for such a tool: a single binary that bootstraps your Python installation and gives you everything you need to be productive with Python.

-In the meantime, though, Puffin's narrower scope allows us to solve many of the low-level problems that are required to build such a package manager (like package installation) while shipping an immediately useful tool with a minimal barrier to adoption.
-Try it today in lieu of `pip` and `pip-compile`.

 ## Limitations

 Puffin does not support the entire `pip` feature set.
-Namely, Puffin does not plan to support the following `pip` features:
+Namely, Puffin does not (and does not plan to) support the following `pip` features:

 - `.egg` dependencies
 - Editable installs for Git and direct URL dependencies (editable installs _are_ supported for local